-At December 31, 2013, we had indebtedness outstanding under the Facility of \$900.0 million, of which \$743.7 million bore interest at floating rates.
-The interest rate on this indebtedness as of December 31, 2013 was approximately 3.4%.
+At December 31, 2014, we had floating rate indebtedness outstanding under the Facility of \$500.0 million, of which \$434.4 million bore interest at floating rates after consideration of our interest rate hedges.
+The interest rate on this indebtedness as of December 31, 2014 was approximately 3.4%.
 If LIBOR increased 10% at this level of floating rate debt, we would pay an additional \$0.1 million in interest expense per year on the Facility.
-We pay commitment fees on the \$309.5 million of undrawn availability and \$290.5 million of unavailable commitments under the Facility and on the \$300.0 million of undrawn availability under the Corporate Revolver, which are not subject to changes in interest rates.
+We pay commitment fees on the \$1.0 billion of undrawn availability under the Facility and on the \$300.0 million of undrawn availability under the Corporate Revolver, which are not subject to changes in interest rates.

-As of December 31, 2013, the fair market value of our interest rate swaps was a net liability of approximately \$2.7 million.
-If LIBOR increased by 10%, we estimate the liability would decrease to approximately \$2.6 million, and if LIBOR decreased by 10%, we estimate the liability would increase to approximately \$2.8 million.
+As of December 31, 2014, the fair market value of our interest rate swaps was a net liability of approximately \$0.8 million.
+If LIBOR increased by 10%, we estimate it would have a negligible impact on the fair market value of our interest rate swaps.